In this article

-While traditional sneakers are made up of individual pieces that are stitched together, Nike shook things up by utilising computer-controlled “knitting” technology to shape the entire upper-part of the shoe.
+While traditional sneakers are made up of individual pieces that are stitched together, Nike shook things up by utilizing computer-controlled “knitting” technology to shape the entire upper part of the shoe.

 This reduced the number of components by up to 35 pieces, producing a lighter shoe that still provides as much strength and support as other top running footwear in the market.

-Social media isn’t a one-way street for Nike; it’s a conversation.
+Social media isn’t a one-way street for Nike; it’s a two-way conversation.

 The company maintains separate Twitter accounts for each of its subsidiary brands (e.g. @nikefootball, @nikebasketball), which they predominantly use to respond to consumer @mentions.

-Aside from that, Nike’s posts are fun, short, and often motivational, which make for easy reading and sharing.
+Aside from that, Nike’s posts are fun, short, and often motivational, which makes for easy reading and sharing.